-I see this in my mediation work.
+I see this in my work all the time.
 When a person finally feels like someone is really listening, it’s akin to the sluice gates of a dam being opened after a heavy rainfall.
 The things they’ve been waiting to say, wanting to say, but have not been fully given the chance to say, finally get their due.
 They come out in a flood after being held back for so long and it can take a while for everything to return to normal levels.

 I try not to fault someone for this.
 Conflict has a way of bottling up people.
 Deep listening is a gift too few of us receive and when we do get it, we want never to let it go.

-I find that thinking of the behavior’s more benign roots and taking harsh diagnosis out of it make me less frustrated by it.
-It is so much more soothing (not to mention productive) to notice the equal human in front of me than to sit in judgment.
+I find that assuming the behavior has benign roots and taking harsh diagnosis out of it make me less frustrated by it.
+It is so much more soothing (not to mention effective) to notice the equal human in front of me than to sit in judgment.

-So I begin with the internal work of adjusting my thinking about the experience.
-Then, I turn to the external work — what I will say or do.
+So it’s useful to begin with the internal work of adjusting our thinking about the experience.
+Then, we turn to the external work — what we will say or do.
 I’m a big fan of transparency for situations like this.

-Harmful transparency is of the type that promises to make the argument immediately worse.
-It includes sarcasm, biting words, pointing out their flaws and selfishness, diagnosis of their frailties, and so on.
+Harmful transparency makes the argument immediately worse by failing to weed out the judgmental noise: Sarcasm, biting words, pointing out their flaws and selfishness, diagnosis of their frailties, and so on.
 It’s damaging for relationships.

-Helpful transparency is the sharing of one’s experience minus all that crap.
-It’s intention is to convey, hey, here’s what’s going on for me right now, can we do something about it together?
+Helpful transparency is the sharing of one’s experience minus all that noise.
+It’s intention is to convey, Hey, here’s what I’m noticing right now, what do you think about that?

 When I’m feeling overwhelmed by a flood of words that shows no sign of abating, I like to use transparency because it communicates that I care and am interested, signals that I need help if I’m going to continue listening, and invites them to play a role in getting their own interests met.